-The organizer of Section II was Dr. Thomas Ward, the president and professor of peace and development studies of Unification Theological Seminary in the United States.
-In the first panel, Dr. Ward focused on the role played by Reverend Moon both in challenging the ideological foundations of Marxism and in fostering positive ties with former Soviet republics and Pyongyang following the collapse of the Soviet Union.
+The organizer of Section Two, A Vision for World Peace, was Dr. Thomas Ward, the president and professor of Peace and Development Studies of Unification Theological Seminary in the United States.
+In the first panel, Dr. Ward focused on the role played by Reverend Moon both in challenging the ideological foundations of Marxism and in fostering positive ties with former Soviet republics and

+Pyongyang following the collapse of the Soviet Union.

-Investigative reporter Dr. Bill Gertz documented the role of The Washington Times in the continuing critique of left-wing ideologies.
-He pointed out that Soviet publications such as Pravda repeatedly attacked him and The Washington Times, confirming the effectiveness of The Times' work.
-Former Austrian Minister of Defense Dr. Werner Fasslabend, who is the president of the Austrian Institute for European and Security Policy, described his personal life experience of the tragedy of the Iron Curtain separating Eastern and Western Europe.
+Investigative reporter Dr. Bill Gertz documented the role of the Washington Times in the continuing critique of left-wing ideologies.
+He pointed out that Soviet publications such as Pravda repeatedly attacked him and the Washington Times, confirming the effectiveness of the Times' work.
+Former Austrian minister of Defense Dr. Werner Fasslabend, who is the president of the Austrian Institute for European and Security Policy, described his personal life experience of the tragedy of the Iron Curtain separating Eastern and Western Europe.
 He also proposed ways that Northeast Asia might benefit from the European experience.